uditmahato/Sac-IT-Solutions/README.md

 ### Features
 The website contains different functionality such as interactive control-elements, dynamic animations and links to personal profiles.
+The website is partially responsive, but we are currently working with the issue.

 ## Code